kevroletin/toy-binary-feed-parser/README.md

 accept time.

-There is also `-c <file.pcap>` mode for testing reordering which doesn't print messages but ensures that the result is sorted *(note that this execution mode consumes memory proportionally to input size)*.
+There is also `-c <file.pcap>` mode for testing reordering which doesn't print messages but ensures that the result is sorted.

 ## Implementation details